tinymce/tinymce-docs/modules/ROOT/pages/editor-important-options.md

----
-layout: default
-title: Key editor options for adding TinyMCE to an application
+# Key editor options for adding TinyMCE to an application
-title_nav: Integration options
+:title_nav: Integration options
-description: Key editor options for integrating TinyMCE to an application
+:description: Key editor options for integrating TinyMCE to an application
-keywords:
----
+:keywords:

 ## Target location for {{site.productname}}